synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 Garbage collection at the Unary level is a direct forward of GC from the Domain level.

 ## 4.4 Cesium level race conditions

+At the Cesium level, multiple unaryDBs are stored to represent multiple channels.
+Therefore, reads and writes at this level culminate in **frames** (series from different channels).

 At the Cesium level, each entity may control multiple channels – i.e. multiple Unary or Virtual databases.
 Fortunately, the execution of these entities on different channels do